joshjohanning/github-misc-scripts/gh-cli/README.md

 Sets the IP allow list rules for an organization from a set of rules defined in a file, the script is idempotent running it multiple times will only make the changes needed to match the rules in the file.

-In order to insure availability of the service, the script first adds all necessary rules and only after that will delete rules no longer applicable, this insures no dispruption of service if the change has an (partial) overlapping set of rules.
+In order to insure availability of the service, the script first adds all necessary rules and only after that will delete rules no longer applicable, this insures no disruption of service if the change has an (partial) overlapping set of rules.

-Optionally you can optin in to save a backup of rules on GitHub before the changes are applied.
+Optionally you can opt-in in to save a backup of rules on GitHub before the changes are applied.

 > **Warning**
 > The script doesn't take into account if existing rules are active, if changes are made to an inactive rule it will be become active.
 If no changes are made, then active status will be ignored.